 In 2016, U.S. Senator Charles Ellis "Chuck" Schumer became the first New Yorker to serve as Leader of the Democratic Caucus.
-As senator, Chuck made it a hallmark of his career to protect the middle class and those working to reach it, and he continues that mission as leader of the Senate Democrats.
+And in 2021, Chuck became the first New Yorker to serve as Majority Leader.
+As senator, Chuck made it a hallmark of his career to protect the middle class and those working to reach it, and he continues that mission as leader of the Senate Democratic Majority.

 Chuck was born and raised in Brooklyn, NY,where his dad owned a small exterminating business and his mom was a housewife.
 He attended public school and graduated from James Madison High School before heading to Harvard University, and then Harvard Law School.
 Chuck has two daughters, Jessica and Alison, and he still resides in Brooklyn with his wife, Iris Weinshall.